SilviaMalavasi/zenfse_full/README.md

 Hi devs.
 This is a blank developer theme per Wordpress using FSE.

 ZenFSE it's intended to create a solid, high customizable starting point for building a theme with his own custom blocks.
-No external libraries and no frameworks in production: this theme is for mad folks like me who want to have maximun control over final CSS and JS.
+No frameworks in production: this theme is for mad folks like me who want to have maximun control over final CSS and JS.

 This is the core, minimal version of ZenFSE and it's the best starting point if you want to develope from zero.
 I also built an enhanced version (that's the one I use when I start a new project) with some fancy animation and modified core